 - extra coarse salt for topping

-1. Combine starter and coconut oil in a non-metallic bowl.
+- Combine starter and oil in a non-metallic bowl.
 In a separate bowl, mix together flour, salt and baking soda.

-2. Add dry ingredients to bowl with wet ingredients.
+- Add dry ingredients to bowl with wet ingredients.
 Combine.
 If necessary, knead the dough a few times to incorporate the last bit of flour.
 Cover bowl with a plate or towel and let rest for six hours at room temperature.
 Store in the fridge after this if you won’t bake right away.
 The dough will keep in the refrigerator for about a week.
-You may want to let it warm at room temperature for half an hour or so to making rolling easier.
+Let it warm at room temperature for 15 minutes to half an hour to making rolling easier.